 - Falcon and The Winter Soldier on Disney+.
 Hmm.
-Am unsure about this team-up as I suspect Marvel is going for an Odd Couple/Lethal Weapon buddy comedy vibe in this limited series.
-Malcolm Spellman (Empire) scripts.
-I thought the Winter Soldier becomes the new Captain America, so this series puts that theory in doubt.
-Meanwhile, Sebastian Stan has a 7-picture deal with Marvel.
+Am unsure about this team-up as I suspect Marvel is going for an Odd Couple/Lethal Weapon buddy comedy vibe in this 6-part limited series which also features Emily Van Camp as Agent Sharon Carter.
+Malcolm Spellman (Empire) and Derek Kolstad (John Wick) script.
+Kari Skogland directs.
 Here Are A Few Potential Storylines, per Nerdist …

 - The Gifted at Fox.
-S2 en route.
+Cancelled after two seasons.

 - Agents of S.H.I.E.L.D. at ABC.
 Is the series still on?
-Yes, S6 premieres this Summer.
-Series has been renewed for S7.
+Yes, S6 premiered May 8th.
+Series has been renewed for S7 which will be its last.
 Joss Whedon EPs.

 - Cloak & Dagger at Freeform.
 S2 premieres April 4th with a 2-hour episode.

 - Howard the Duck (Hulu) Seriously.
 Kevin Smith to direct an animated series featuring this silliest of super heroes.
 Nerdist Has The Details Here…

 Uber-Producer Greg Berlanti, Hollywood’s $400m Man, has 14 series(re on the air.
 That’s all ya need to know about the DC Universe because Berlanti is King of the World there.

 - Lobo at SyFy.
 This is a pilot spinoff of Krypton, featuring the intergalactic bounty hunter played by Emmett J. Scanlan.